wp-plugins/contact-form-manager/readme.txt

 A quick look into the features :

-* ★ Supports text field, textarea, email field, dropdown, datepicker etc
-* ★ HTML editor to design form content
+ ★ Supports text field, textarea, email field, dropdown, datepicker and much more ★ HTML editor to design form content
-* ★ Recpatcha for spam control
+ ★ Recpatcha for spam control
-* ★ Multiple custom forms with shortcode support
+ ★ Multiple custom forms with shortcode support
-* ★ Auto-reply and redirection options on submission
+ ★ Auto-reply and redirection options on submission
+ ★ Customizable mail contents
+ ★ SMTP mailing settings

 = Features in Detail =